KiltedCode/khandaria-campaign/sessions/2019/2019-09-05-fetch-belsarin.md

-# September 5, 2019 - Fetch Belsarin
+# September 5, 2019 - Fetch Belsaran

 morning 2nd day after disaster
 bad sleep, bad dreams

 messenger from palace shows up with troop of palace guards
-looking for `Belsarin` with sad news
+looking for `Belsaran` with sad news
 starting from edges and working in, found body of `Jin`
 `Jin` was only partially crushed, lived a little longer
-wrote a message in blood "Fetch `Belsarin`"
+wrote a message in blood "Fetch `Belsaran`"
 peace bonds our weapons and we come with him
 town is quiet, putting on black banners, whole mood of town is different
 palace is a hive of activity